 For example, hair dye products contain an ingredient called paraphenylenediamine (PPD), which is a common contact allergen.

 Contact dermatitis causes itchiness, dryness, and flaking of the skin that came into contact with the allergen.

 Then, the doctor will assess the person’s symptoms and check the results of a patch test.

 In some cases, they may need to perform a biopsy to confirm the diagnosis.

-When possible, avoiding the substance that triggers the rash or reaction is the best method of treatment.
+When possible, avoiding the substance that triggers the rash or reaction is the

 A doctor may sometimes recommend topical or oral corticosteroids to reduce inflammation and itching.

 Over-the-counter and prescription oral antihistamines may also help relieve itchiness.

 Some people may find that applying cold or wet soaks to the skin soothes it and relieves itching.
 They can also apply moisturizers.